 Answering The Question (“should I quit residency?”) can take some time.
 But it’s 100% doable.
 If this is your first time here, I recommend starting with my guide below.
 It will take you through the entire process, starting with your first encounter with The Question, how to answer it, and finally how to quit residency if that’s what you ultimately decide is best for you.

 Answering The Question (“should I quit residency?”) is a bit of a process.
 There’s no doubt about it.
-But I’ve broken it down into small, concrete, achievable steps.
+They key is to break it down into small, concrete, achievable steps.
 The first of which is to simply allow yourself to ask it.
 Guilt-free.
 There is nothing inherently wrong with exploring the idea of leaving residency.
 No one is going to show up at your door and yell at you.

 Regardless of what our medical system tells you, you are not a robot.
 You’re allowed to question your decisions in life, just like everyone else.
 So, let yourself explore and be kind to yourself along the way.
 It will inevitably open up a floodgate of other questions: